Quantum theory of photonic vortices and quantum statistics of twisted photons: Photonic vortices in paraxial beams

 \subsection{Fractional topological charge controversy}

-In previous studies, photonic vortices with fractional topological charge have been found both in theory~\cite{Berry2004optical,Kotlyar2020Topological} and experiments~\cite{Leach2004observation,Wen2019vortex}.
-In Sec.~\ref{sec:vortex}, we show that the circulation of a paraxial beam is not quantized and even not conserved in most cases.
-However, for a uniformly polarized beam, the circulated is conserved on propagation and the corresponding winding number must be an integer.
-Now we show that half-integer topological charges obtained in a uniformly polarized beam is due to the improper evaluation of the circulation.
+In previous studies, photonic vortices with fractional topological charge were found in both theory~\cite{Berry2004optical,Kotlyar2020Topological} and experiments~\cite{Leach2004observation,Wen2019vortex}.
+In Sec.~\ref{sec:vortex}, we showed that the circulation of a paraxial beam is not quantized and even not conserved in most cases.
+However, for a uniformly polarized beam, the circulation is conserved during propagation and the corresponding winding number must be an integer.
+Now we show that half-integer topological charges obtained in a uniformly polarized beam are due to the improper evaluation of the circulation.

-To resolve the controversy, we look at a simple example of the superposition of two co-axial BG beams with the same polarization, strength, and beam profile, but with different helical phase factors.
+To resolve the controversy, we look at a simple example of the superposition of two co-axial beams with the same polarization, strength, and beam profile, but with different helical phase factors.
 The many-photon wave-packet function can be expressed in the form $\Psi(\boldsymbol{r})=[c_{+},c_{-}]^T\alpha\tilde{\xi}(\boldsymbol{r})$ with normalized constants $|c_{+}|^2+|c_{-}|^2=1$.
-In the $z=0$-plane, the wave-packet function is given by,
+In the $z=0$ plane, the wave-packet function is given by,